 Entities that engage in the practice of professional engineering or professional geoscience are required to register for a Permit to Practice.
 A Permit to Practice grants firms the legal authority to engage in the practice of professional engineering or geoscience in BC.

 Registrant firms are required to have a representative attend training, and to have documented policies and procedures in place that indicate how they meet the quality management, ethics, and continuing education requirements within 12 months of registering.

 Registration for a Permit to Practice opened July 2, 2021, and firms are required to complete their registration before September 30, 2021.
 For a summary of the application requirements and to apply, visit the How to Apply for a Permit to Practice page.
 For a detailed overview of the Permit to Practice requirements, view the Regulation of Firms Manual.

-The Regulation of Firms Permit to Practice online training is now available for registration through the Online Store.
+The Regulation of Firms Permit to Practice online training is now available for registration through the Knowledge Centre.
 The training provides guidance to Responsible Registrants and other individuals employed by or under contract with a registrant firm of Engineers and Geoscientists BC on the requirements for applying for and maintaining their firm’s Permit to Practice.
 All individuals acting as Responsible Registrants for a registered firm are required to complete this training.
 This course is also available to any individual desiring a better understanding of the ethics, quality management, and continuing education requirements for firm regulation.

 In-person training will be made available once pandemic restrictions are lifted, and it is determined to be safe to conduct such events.
 In-person training will have specific training sessions for sole practitioners and for multi-professional firms.